Not My Job: We Quiz Aubrey Plaza On The Plaza Hotel

 (LAUGHTER)

-FAITH SALIE: So what was it like to film the sex scenes in front of your partner for him?
+SALIE: So what was it like to film the sex scenes in front of your partner - for him?

-PLAZA: Yeah, it was - you know, it was fine.
-It's - we're all - you know, we're all actors.
-Like, that's kind of what we do.
-So yeah, it wasn't like oh, my God.
+PLAZA: Yeah.
+It was - you know, it was fine.
+It wasn't like, oh, my god.
 Today's the day.

 (LAUGHTER)